-Programs and support services for Indigenous Peoples who are homeless or at risk of homelessness.
+Programs and support services for Indigenous Peoples: Elders, families, women and children fleeing violence, people with disabilities, Youth, Aging out of Care Youth, and people who are homeless or at risk of homelessness.

 Projects supporting Indigenous communities and people across British Columbia.